pingcap/tidb/docs/design/2022-01-04-integer-shard-index.md

 #### (ds *DataSource) PredicatePushDown

 The entry point to add the `tidb_shard` expression is the function as bellow.
 We must add it before access condition was pushed down.
-Maybe this work should be down after sql parse, we do it here just for simplify the work.
+Maybe this work should be done after sql parse, we do it here just for simplify the work.

 ```go